Ernst Jansen Steur

-Ernst Nicolaas Herman Jansen, (born 24 October 1945 in Kamperland, Netherlands), later known as Ernst Jansen Steur, is a former Dutch neurologist, who garnered notoriety for misconduct and lost his license to practice medicine.
+Ernst Nicolaas Herman Jansen (24 October 1945 – December 2023), later known as Ernst Jansen Steur, was a Dutch neurologist, who garnered notoriety for misconduct and lost his license to practice medicine.

 Career

-Ernst Nicolaas Herman Jansen, later known as Ernst Jansen Steur is a Dutch former neurologist who worked in several positions, including the Medisch Spectrum Twente (MST).
+Ernst Nicolaas Herman Jansen, later known as Ernst Jansen Steur was born on 24 October 1945.
+He worked in several positions, including the Medisch Spectrum Twente (MST).
 During his career he was noted within his profession for his research into Alzheimer's disease, Parkinson's disease and multiple sclerosis.

-He completed his doctoral research in 1994 at the Maastricht University, researching Parkinson's disease.
+Jansen Steur completed his doctoral research in 1994 at the Maastricht University, researching Parkinson's disease.

 Jansen Steur was interviewed as an expert on the disease by the Dutch television program EénVandaag on 24 July 2002 regarding the condition of Prince Claus (Jansen Steur indicated on the show that he found the prince's condition "worrisome").

 Jansen Steur suffered a serious car accident in Germany in 1990, resulting in a complex hip fracture.
 In 2000 he became addicted to midazolam, a benzodiazepine sedative.
-In order to obtain this drug he started forging prescriptions using his colleagues' names as prescribing physicians.
+To obtain this drug he started forging prescriptions using his colleagues' names as prescribing physicians.

 As it turned out later, in the four years following his becoming addicted, he regularly misdiagnosed patients.
-In order to support his misdiagnoses, he forged diagnostic questionnaires from patients, swapped patient x-rays and forged laboratory results.
-He prescribed strong medications unnecessarily for a number of his patients and in a number of cases had patients undergo brain surgery without necessity.
+To support his misdiagnoses, he forged diagnostic questionnaires from patients, swapped patient x-rays and forged laboratory results.
+He prescribed strong medications unnecessarily for a number of his patients and in some cases had patients undergo brain surgery without necessity.

 Jansen Steur was forced to resign from the MST by the board in 2004.
 He received a €250,000 severance package and was forced to sign a non-disclosure agreement (together with his former colleagues).
 As part of this deal, he agreed to strike himself from the Dutch registry of medical professionals, thereby giving up the right to practice in the Netherlands.
 Patients received financial compensation, but were sworn to secrecy.